-With data being a vital asset for any business ranging from finance, healthcare, social media, energy, retail, real estate, manufacturing, it is of high significance to know how to analyze it.
-The data itself is raw, unstructured without any meaning.
-To get meaningful insights into this data, we need to know the ways and types of business analytics, which allows us to understand what the data is reflecting and how it can be used.
+With data being a vital asset for any business ranging from finance, healthcare, social media, energy, retail, real estate, manufacturing, it is highly important to know how to analyze it.
+However, the data itself is raw, unstructured without any meaning.
+To get meaningful insights into this data, we need to know the ways and types of business analytics, which allows us to understand what the data reflects and how it can be used.
 In this article, we will explore the types of data analytics.

 There are broadly five types of business analytics.
 The types are implemented in stages and are interrelated.
 Each of these types is an essential building block for a business to know and offers a different insight.
 This helps us to know what is currently happening in the company to what might happen, and what solutions and steps could be adopted to optimize functions.
 Equipped with the right choice of analytical tools and techniques, one can gain deeper insights into the data, informed recommendations, and make better decisions.

 AnalytixLabs is India’s top-ranked AI & Data Science Institute and is in its tenth year.
 Led by a team of IIM, IIT, ISB, and McKinsey alumni, the institute offers a range of data analytics courses with detailed project work that helps an individual fit for the professional roles in AI, Data Science, and Data Engineering.
 With its decade of experience in providing meticulous, practical, and tailored learning.
 AnalytixLabs has proficiency in making aspirants “industry-ready” professionals.

 What Are the Types of Analytics?

 The different types of analytics are as follows:

 - Descriptive Analytics: It helps in describing or summarizing what has happened in the past.

 2. Diagnostic Analytics: This focuses on the past performance to ascertain why something has happened.